NDylee34/Lee-Python-Portfolio/README.md

 In the context of my broader portfolio, this app reflects my skill in building tools that are **functionally reliable** and **accessible to non-technical users**.
 It adds a new layer to my work in data analysis by incorporating **text processing, pattern recognition, and frontend user experience**, demonstrating my technical ability across the data pipeline.

-Here's the new section for your portfolio `README.md`, fully aligned with the tone, formatting, and emoji usage of your previous projects:

 ### **ThriveHub Wellness Streamlit App**
 🔗 [View Project Repository](https://github.com/NDylee34/Lee-Python-Portfolio/tree/main/StreamlitAppFinal)